abriljordan/ga_blog/docs/student-tracker/send-message.md

 ## Send a text message
-1. On the **List of Students**, check the box to select one or more students.
+1. On the list of students, select one or more students.
 2. Go to the **Action Box**, click **Send Mail**.
 3. Or click the student **Local ID** to view the profile, then click the **Send Mail** icon in the left side of the window.
 4. Write your message in the **Message Note**.
 Use **Quick Keys**.